Eddy current brakes

 them and the brakes can no longer work as effectively.

 What if your brakes can't stop you in time?

 Photo: Motorcycle brakes: Like most vehicles, this bike brakes with friction.
-When you pull on the brake handle, a hydraulic cable applies the brake pads to the brake rotor disc, slowing the machine down by converting
+When you pull on the brake handle, fluid flowing down a hydraulic pipe applies the brake pads to the brake rotor disc, slowing the machine down by converting

 your kinetic energy to heat.
 The tire doesn't normally play much part in braking unless you brake really hard: then